kopeckyf/taupy/documentation/source/installation/index.rst

 .. note::

-    All objects are documented using their their full in this user guide, but they can be publicly accessed.
+    All objects in the user guide can be publicly accessed even though they are often referenced with their full path.
     For example, the class :py:class:`taupy.basic.core.Argument` can
     be accessed simply as :py:class:`Argument` if all :py:mod:`taupy` objects have been imported to the current namespace using the :code:`*`-notation, or as